 - have increased levels of carbon dioxide in the blood

-- have or might have abdomen problems (e.g., paralytic ileus)
+- have or may have bowel or digestive system problems (e.g., paralytic ileus)

 - have respiratory depression (slowed breathing)